Paroca72/nester/README.md

+## nester

 Flutter library to automatically convert a list of widgets in a nested group.
 This is just different way to view the code "in list" instead the default "nested" widgets pattern.

 ## Features